The Anxiety of Interdisciplinarity

 Organised and curated by Ayeshah Zolghadr + Sarah Strachan

-Starting on a daily walk on a footpath between my family home and the local industrial park, during a winter period of liminal time whilst waiting for her father to recover from an operation.
-Deviating from the collage process, habitually used in her work for the past seven years, she began to have a greater concern toward transformative processes, using the magazines in front of her to supply the ink for the work, rather than the image.
-A Frottage technique is created from the application of heat and beeswax rubbed onto a vintage National Geographic magazine to transfer its ink to Japanese rice paper.
+Starting from a daily walk on a footpath between my family home and the local industrial park, during a winter period of liminal time waiting for my father to recover from an operation, this work deviates from the collage process that I have been exploring over the previous years, Starting from a concern toward transformative processes, I used the magazine instead to supply the ink for the work.
+A Frottage technique was created from the application of heat and beeswax rubbed onto a vintage National Geographic magazine to transfer its ink to Japanese rice paper.
 The leaves are placed under the paper, revealing their form as an imprint.
-The process harnesses metamorphic qualities, and embodies a transference of time to the present state - Nina’s memory is now embodied in a symbolic gesture.
-The work explores the leaf image as a reminder of our increasing psychological distance from nature, and a universal representation of cycles, decay and regrowth.
+The process harnesses metamorphic qualities, and embodies a transference of time to the present state - My memory is now embodied in a symbolic gesture.

 The IRL version of this exhibition was held at The Island Venue, Bristol, between 21 - 24 Sep 2022.
 All details in website.

-Starting on a daily walk on a footpath between my family home and the local industrial park, during a winter period of liminal time whilst waiting for her father to recover from an operation.
-Deviating from the collage process, habitually used in her work for the past seven years, she began to have a greater concern toward transformative processes, using the magazines in front of her to supply the ink for the work, rather than the image.
-A Frottage technique is created from the application of heat and beeswax rubbed onto a vintage National Geographic magazine to transfer its ink to Japanese rice paper.
+Starting from a daily walk on a footpath between my family home and the local industrial park, during a winter period of liminal time waiting for my father to recover from an operation, this work deviates from the collage process that I have been exploring over the previous years, Starting from a concern toward transformative processes, I used the magazine instead to supply the ink for the work.
+A Frottage technique was created from the application of heat and beeswax rubbed onto a vintage National Geographic magazine to transfer its ink to Japanese rice paper.
 The leaves are placed under the paper, revealing their form as an imprint.
-The process harnesses metamorphic qualities, and embodies a transference of time to the present state - Nina’s memory is now embodied in a symbolic gesture.
-The work explores the leaf image as a reminder of our increasing psychological distance from nature, and a universal representation of cycles, decay and regrowth.
+The process harnesses metamorphic qualities, and embodies a transference of time to the present state - My memory is now embodied in a symbolic gesture.

 The IRL version of this exhibition was held at The Island Venue, Bristol, between 21 - 24 Sep 2022.
 All details in website.